adiabat/goodelivery/README.md

 Command line offline tools for moving coins.

-Still under development; not reccomended for use with real money.
+Still under development; not recomended for use with real money.